schueco/accord-net-framework/README.md

+# Changes made by Schüco Digital GmbH

+* Upgraded the solution to .NET 6
+* Removed all unneeded projects and associated files
+* Added files for our internal build pipeline and nuget creation

+The Installing and Building Steps from the original README are obsolete for this repository.

+The original README reads as follows:

 # Accord.NET Framework

 This project is currently archived.
 Please fork the project into your own GitHub account if you would like to continue its development.